aaronrchz/human_directions/README.md

 # ciphy: human_directios v0

-Human directions is a package that tries to improve the instructions given by a GPS navigation system, using AI to re-organize said instructions to a more familiar vocabulary, understandable to almost anyone.
+Human directions is a package that tries to **improve the instructions given by a GPS navigation system, using AI to re-organize said instructions to a more familiar vocabulary**, understandable to almost anyone.

 ## Requirements

 ### Api keys
-This package needs two api keys to work, a Google cloud API key (enabled for directions API and places(new) API) and a OpenAI API key
+This package needs **two api keys to work**, a Google cloud API key (enabled for directions API and places(new) API) and a OpenAI API key

 ### Dependencies.